taustation-fan/players-guide/README.md

 (A bug in the game engine lets you successfully use short-range weapons in long-range combat, this is likely to change).

-After completing the appropriate University courses, you also have slots available on your belt, where you can equip stims that let you boost a stat that is running low.
+After completing the *Intermediate Combat* University courses, you also have slots available on your belt, where you can equip stims that let you boost a stat that is running low.